PagerDuty/python-pagerduty/sphinx/source/user_guide.rst

 Authentication
 --------------
-The first step is to construct a session object.
+The first step is to construct a client object.
 The first argument to the constructor is the secret to use for accessing the API:

 .. code-block:: python